-The students were divided into teams of 5 (please see Orly's mail).
-At the beginning of this session each team will present two venture ideas chosen by themselves.
+The students will be divided along the session by the Lecturer into teams of 5.
+At the beginning of the next session each team representant will present two venture ideas chosen by themselves.
 After discussion with the Lecturer, one of the proposed projects will be finally selected.

-A suggested literature for each session will be duly provided by the Lecturer.
+A suggested literature for each session will be duly provided.

-03/12.
+21/10.
 Strategic Planning

-Targeting customers, characterizing the market, forecasting sales, managing cash flow, understanding the financials, defining business goals, planning operations setting milestones, assigning responsibility, allocating resources, maintaining timelines and assessing results
+Targeting customers, characterizing the market, forecasting sales, managing cash flow, understanding the financials, defining business goals, planning operations setting milestones, assigning responsibility, allocating resources, maintaining timelines and assessing results.